fellMorto/Pathologic-2-Incomplete-Mod-Files/howToMakeDialog.md

 # Branch
 Branch = a way to navigate to different Speech, based on Conditions.
 Each Talk has a starting Branch, so you can navigate to a new initial Speech at the start of the conversation.

 Each branch has an entrypoint, and can have multiple Outputlinks which it goes to based on Branch Conditions.
-Its Parent is the "**Talking** graph.
+Its Parent is the **Talking** graph.

 For this example, I have a Condition set.
 If the Condition is met, it will navigate to the first Outputlink and the Speech I want.
 Otherwise, it navigates to the second Outputlink.
 There can be multiple Conditions.